-C. Direct Deposit.
-Effective upon ratification by the parties, as a condition of employment, all employees who currently have direct deposit, and all employees HIRED AFTER the ratification date, are required to participate in the Port's direct deposit program for payroll purposes.
+Section 11.
+Direct Deposit.
+As a condition of employment, all employees who currently have direct deposit, and all employees HIRED AFTER December 31, 2019, are required to participate in the Port's direct deposit program for payroll purposes.
 Those that choose not to participate in the Port's direct deposit program, must sign the application to receive a pay card in lieu of direct deposit, or may request a physical check.

-ARTICLE 15: Holidays
+ARTICLE 14: Holidays